 It is unlawful for your employer to treat you less favourably than other employees because of your;

-Age, Sex, Religion, Religious Belief, Race, Sexual Orientation, Disability – each of which are known as protected characteristics.
+Age, Sex, Religion, Religious Belief, Race, Sexual Orientation, Disability – each of which is known as protected characteristics.

 (click on each of the above forms of discrimination for more information)